mozilla-conduit/lando-api/README.md

 $ invoke upgrade
 ```

-To build and start the development services' containers:
+To build and start all the services:

 ```bash
 $ docker-compose up
 ```

-##### Accessing the development server
+### Accessing the development server

 You need to tell docker-compose to map the webservice's exposed port to a port
 on your docker host system.
-Create a file named [docker-compose.override.yml](https://docs.docker.com/compose/extends/)
+Create a file named [docker-compose.override.yml][]
 in the project root with these contents:

 ```yaml